starkatt/Cocksmithing/cocksmithing.md

 ### Support Shell, Side A
 Each half of the support shell can be made using `Plasti-Paste II`.
 This is a fiber-reinforced epoxy designed specifically for creating mold support shells.
 Pot life is 10 minutes and cure time is 90 minutes.

 Pay attention to the mixing instructions for the plasti-paste --  shake part A thoroughly before mixing, and measure out Parts A and B individually in separate containers, **1A:2B**.
 Stir until the mixture is streak-free.
+As with the `XTC-3D` epoxy, wearing protective gloves is mandatory.

 Spread the epoxy on the selected side of the glove mold using a wooden stir stick.
 The plasti-paste is extremely sticky, so be careful.